tschinz/tui-rain/README.md

 - **Rain Simulation**: Generate and display rain effects directly in your terminal.
 - **Customizable**: Adjust the intensity, speed, and appearance of the rain.
 - **Lightweight**: Minimal dependencies and easy to install.
+- **Message Display**: Add a festive touch by displaying a custom message in the rain.

 ## Installation